 I presented to a room full of people, using images and examples of good and poor branding, user interface design, the importance of customer experience and reputation and its impact on a company’s bottom line.

 Brand identity never goes out of style and importance.
 I pulled from my experience at a national brand identity design firm in New York and San Francisco; testing user interface design and for software bugs, website design, digital marketing consulting, lead capture techniques, to selling complex data backup and recovery software with a user interface that was reminiscent of Windows NT.

-My presentation on Branding, made at BarCamp is available to view.
-It is image-oriented and meant to capture attention and inspire the audience.
+My presentation on branding, made at BarCamp, was image-oriented and meant to capture attention and inspire the audience.